• Skip to primary navigation

 Large serving spoon of jasmine rice out of the instant pot.

-• Using the instant pot to cook jasmine rice is so simple.
+• Using the pressure cooker to cook jasmine rice is so simple.
 There are only 3 steps to this entire process and it produces perfectly cooked rice every time!

 • Jasmine rice is perfect for meal prep, it doesn’t get hard in the fridge like traditional rice and it pairs well with any cuisine!
 Once you try jasmine rice, you aren’t going to want to eat any other rice!